 If your dog's symptoms are easily noticed, then a special drug may be given to check for myasthenia gravis.
 This is often called a Tensilon test.
 The dog is given an intravenous injection of an acetylcholinesterase inhibitor called edrophonium.
 If the dog has myasthenia gravis, then the drug will cause a significant (though temporary) improvement in the muscle weakness.

 Work closely with your vet to get your dog on the best therapeutic plan.
 Medications should always be given exactly as prescribed by the veterinarian.
 Never make treatment adjustments without consulting your vet.
 Various treatments may be used to treat dogs with myasthenia gravis, including the following:

-Anticholinesterase agents (pyridostigmine or neostigmine) are prescribed to enhance neuromuscular signal transmission.
+- Anticholinesterase agents: Pyridostigmine or neostigmine anticholinesterase agents are prescribed to enhance neuromuscular signal transmission.
 These drugs can prolong the action of acetylcholine at the neuromuscular junction.
 Dogs with acquired myasthenia gravis usually need to remain on this type of medication for life which may be enough to effectively manage their symptoms.

 - Dogs with megaesophagus should be fed large "meatballs" of food while in an upright position.
 This type of feeding may allow food to get into the stomach more effectively and lessen the risk of aspiration pneumonia.